Online Pregnancy Therapy in Winston-Salem, NC| Postpartum Depression Therapist in North Carolina

 You’ve been looking forward to this day for years.
 You’ve been trying to get pregnant, and it's finally here.
 You’re getting ready to step into the next chapter of your life.
 Even though this is likely a welcomed change, preparing for a baby can feel overwhelming, resulting in increased anxiety, low mood, and general ups and downs in mood.
 Pregnancy and the perinatal period can bring joy, but they can also bring unexpected stress, fear, and emotional challenges.
 You’re feeling not like yourself and not sure what to do.

-As a clinical health psychologist providing prenatal and perinatal therapy in Winston-Salem, North Carolina, I help women and their partners navigate the emotional complexities of pregnancy, birth preparation, and early parenthood with compassion and evidence-based care.
+As a clinical health psychologist with over a decade of clinical experience, I help women and their partners who are struggling with pregnancy anxiety, prenatal depression, postpartum depression, intrusive thoughts, and the emotional transition into parenthood.
+I am a licensed to provide therapy in the state of North Carolina, and I enjoy helping women and their partners navigate the emotional complexities of pregnancy, birth preparation, and early parenthood with compassion and evidence-based care.

 Prenatal and perinatal are two sides to the same coin.
 Prenatal mental health focuses on emotional wellness during pregnancy, whereas perinatal mental health includes both pregnancy and the first year after birth.
 At any point in your pregnancy or postpartum journey, you may find yourself needing more support.